-The Coalition to Protect Spokane’s Economy launched its campaign against Proposition 2 on Thursday, August 17.
+The Committee to Protect Spokane’s Economy launched its campaign against Proposition 2 on Thursday, August 17.

 “We’re going to be working hard over the next two-and-a-half months to educate Spokane voters on some of the negative intended or unintended ramifications, and to make sure they are informed voters when they cast their ballots starting in October in the fall election,” said Cathcart.